 The performance is shown to the audience while the actual process is hidden beyond the ledge of the known.
 Beyond the know-ledge.

-Magic is showing an audience something so that afterwards when they ask how it was done, it leaves them without the clues or ability to know how.
+Magic is showing an audience something so that afterwards when they ask how it was done, it leaves them without the clues or ability to know the how.

 Basic rules of magic

 - Never tell the audience a trick is being done.

 - Never let your audience see your secret preparation.

 - Palm – To hold an object in an apparently empty hand.